 An effective service level agreement (SLA) is meant to align the service provider’s operational decisions with the client’s business needs and provide a quantitative measure of actual performance.
 As companies move to BPaaS pricing constructs, they may be surprised at how quickly—and drastically—their interpretation of satisfactory service levels diverges from the service providers’.
 In this context, traditional SLAs—those requiring measurement only at the end of a defined period and those not tied to business outcomes—become almost completely devoid of meaning.

 With outcome-based pricing, end-to-end service levels are fundamental.
 Instead of merely measuring output, such as mean time to respond, new SLA methodology measures outcomes that are more tightly connected to the business, such as the number of health care claims processed without error, and it measures them proactively throughout the measurement period.
 Reporting a failure to achieve service levels at month-end is no longer enough.

 We know service levels that punish subpar performance inevitably discourage provider flexibility and create a downward spiral for the relationship.
 Instead, service levels in a BPaaS environment should do six things:

 - Be measurable throughout a period of time, not just at period end;

 - Proactively guide the provider by setting targets in advance;

 - Be adaptable enough to leverage technology and business needs without renegotiation, and

 - Encourage continually improving provider performance year after year.

 A company can address the fact that service levels are not well-understood or owned by the service provider with some simple tools, and by assigning clear responsibility.
-View this recent webinar, Managing Service Providers for Today’s Digital Business, or click through the deck here to learn how SLA methodology is evolving toward outcome-based pricing models and how software tools can automate and standardize these important measurements.
+Click through the deck here to learn how SLA methodology is evolving toward outcome-based pricing models and how software tools can automate and standardize these important measurements.

-Contact me to discuss how ISG can help you determine if BPaaS and outcome-based pricing are right for you.
+Contact us to discuss how ISG can help you determine if BPaaS and outcome-based pricing are right for you.